Home / Use Cases / Situations / Privacy After Divorce

 SITUATION

-Divorce generates a burst of new public records: address changes, court filings, name reversion, and property transfers.
-Data brokers aggregate these within weeks, creating updated profiles that link your new address to your old household and make your current location searchable by anyone.
+Divorce generates a burst of public records — address changes, court filings, name reversion, property transfers.
+Data brokers aggregate them within weeks, linking your new address to the old household.
+Delist removes your personal information from the internet and keeps pushing until it stays off.

-1,000+ broker sites covered All name variations covered Old + new address removal Re-listing monitoring AES-256 encrypted handling
+Removed across the web All name variations covered Old + new address removal Re-listing monitoring Encrypted and access-controlled

-Every step of the process creates public records that update your broker profiles with your new reality before you've had time to settle in.
+Every step of the process feeds broker pipelines — before you've had time to settle in

-Your new address appears on broker sites within weeks
+Your new address appears on data broker sites within weeks

-Signing a new lease, updating your driver's license, changing your voter registration, or setting up utilities at a new address all feed data broker pipelines.
-Within weeks of moving, people-search sites begin listing your new location, often alongside your old address and your former spouse's name.
+New lease, license update, voter registration, utilities — all feed broker pipelines.
+Within weeks of moving, people-search sites list your new location, often next to your old address and former spouse's name.

 Court records add detail to your profile

 Divorce filings, custody arrangements, and property division records are typically public.
-Data brokers don't necessarily display the court records themselves, but the associated address changes, name changes, and property transfers that result from them feed directly into profile updates.
+Brokers may not display the filings themselves, but the resulting address changes, name changes, and property transfers feed straight into profile updates.

-Clean up your data trail during or after separation
+How we remove your information during or after separation

 1